 The Federal Reserve System, also known as the Fed, is the central banking system of the United States.
-It was created in 1913, with the enactment of the Federal Reserve Act.
-Its duties today are to provide financial services to depository institutions, the U.S. government, supervise and regulate certain types of financial institutions, set monetary policy, and maintain the stability of the financial system.
+It was created in 1913, when Congress enacted the Federal Reserve Act.
+The Fed’s duties today are to provide financial services to depository institutions and the U.S. government, supervise and regulate certain types of financial institutions, set monetary policy, and maintain the stability of the financial system.

 Roles and Responsibilities